Address:

 Close

-The William Patten Eco-Team is made up of 20 children, from Year 2 to Year 6, who meet regularly to discuss important issues regarding the environment and sustainability.
+The William Patten Eco Committee is made up of 20 children, from Year 2 to Year 6, who meet regularly to discuss important issues regarding the environment and sustainability.
 Laura, who is the environment and sustainability lead, helps the children chair the meeting.

-The Eco-Team has proved a fantastic way to encourage interest and involvement in caring for the natural world, and all of the members are given the responsibility of helping organise whole school events, such as Recycling Week, Fairtrade Fortnight and World Ocean Day, to name but a few!
+The Eco Committee has proved a fantastic way to encourage interest and involvement in caring for the natural world, and all of the members are given the responsibility of helping organise whole school events, such as Recycling Week, Fairtrade Fortnight and World Ocean Day, to name but a few!

 Alongside helping with whole school events, the team also got to take part in programmes such as the RSPB Big Bird Watch, which saw them head up to Clissold Park to count the birds in our local area.
 The data collected was then submitted to the RSPB to help inform their research.
 They have also been working alongside an environmental officer at Hackney council and carried out a waste audit in the autumn term and will review this again in the summer.